arabidopsis/typescript-definitions/README.md

-**NB**: Please note these macros by default work *only for the debug build* since they pollute the code with strings and methods all of which are proabably not useful in any release (Since you are only using them to extract information about your current types).
+**NB**: Please note these macros by default work *only for the debug build* since they pollute the code with strings and methods all of which are proabably not useful in any release (Since you are only using them to extract information about your current types from your *code*).
 In release builds they become no-ops.
-See [features](#features) below.
+See [features](#features) below if you want them in your release build.

 In your crate create a lib target in `Cargo.toml` pointing